 Nine years later, I can honestly say that I’ve spent over 2,000 hours of cleaning (689 turnovers multiplied by 3 hours per turnover).
 That averages out to 19 hours per month.
 While that’s not too bad if it’s the only thing you have going on, most of us have other jobs or are doing this in retirement.
-I initially started hiring someone to clean and turnover my guesthouse during vacations but am now starting to use them on a regular basis, and I wanted to share with you how I manage it.
+I initially only hired people to clean and turnover my guesthouse during vacations but am now starting to use them on a regular basis, because I’m getting a bit burnt out.

 Finding your people can be a challenge.
 To find someone who knows how to clean and is available from check-out to check-in on sporadic and often last-minute days limits the pool.
 I’m still figuring out the training process, but here’s what I feel is working well.
 Rather than a typical interview, I have them hang out with me while I clean, and I can learn more about them as we chat while they see how it’s done.
 It’s so important that they know they have to work fast, since laundry needs to be done and floor needs to be mopped and dry within a 3-hour timeframe, so it’s crucial that they see my pace.
 I use that time to also point out things as I clean that I want them to know.
 Then they’ll clean on their own the next time and it’s a lot of feedback for the next few turnovers until they know all the details that I feel are important.
 To assist with the process, I created a Cleaning Checklist.